mfsiat/node-jwt-authentication-api/README.md

 - To protect the routes that are needed to be protected, we need to create a middleware.

 - The middleware goes to the post method.

+- Bearer <access_token>

+- On entering the protected route we need to verify the token